-- Good range of broadband packages which you can bundle with phone and TV options
+- Wide range of broadband packages you can bundle with phone, TV and mobile options

 - BT's fibre optic broadband service Infinity available in some areas

 - Pay one year in advance to save money on your line rental

 - Under BT's standard terms prices may rise during your minimum contract term; you will then be able to end your contract without any fees.

 ||17Mb max speed||12 months||£7.50 £13 after 12 months|